 Center of Technology and Society, Civil Society:

-Confidence, safety, trust and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect forensuring universally-held human rights, including the right to values of freedom of expression and privacy . ]
+[Access, confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that enables equitable access and ensures protection for universally accepted fundamental human rightsensuring human rights, including the right to ]

+[as eEnshrined in the Universal Declaration of Human Rights, the International Covenant for Civil and Political Rights, and the International Covenant on Economic, Cultural, and Political Rights.]

 in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]

-ICANN, Civil Society: Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy .
+ICANN, Civil Society: [Confidence, safety, trust and security in the use of ICTsknowledge and information technologies are among the main pillars and prerequisites for building enabling the information society.
+We should all collectively strive not only to make knowledge and information technologies safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy . ]

+[Enshrined in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]

 2. Pillars